 Available project budget

-PlanetRomeo Foundation receives an annual donation of PlanetRomeo BV.
+PlanetRomeo Foundation receives an annual donation from PlanetRomeo BV.
 PlanetRomeo BV makes this decision on an annual basis.
 For 2017, an annual donation between € 120,000 and € 150,000 is expected, however not guaranteed.
 Additionally, the Foundation acquires third-party donations, with PLANETROMEO members as its main, but not only target group.
 For more information on our fundraising strategy, see ‘Fundraising strategy’ below.
 In 2017, the Foundation will have approximately € 175,000 available for project funding.
 The Foundation aims for an annual growth of € 25,000 per year.

 Number of funding proposals received